Tim Patrick Player Prop Bets for NFL Week 18 - Denver vs. Kansas City - NewsBreak

 - Patrick did not record a catch in last week's game versus the Chargers.

-- Patrick's five grabs (nine targets) have netted him 60 yards (20.0 ypg) and one touchdown over his last three outings.
+- Patrick has grabbed five passes (on nine targets) for 60 yards (20.0 per game) and one touchdown over his last three outings.

 Patrick's Denver Teammates